top of page

 WhatsApp Image 2024-02-21 at 16_edited_e

-Captain Assif Avrahami was born in 1997, is single and lives in the town of Achisamach in central Israel.
+Captain Asif Avrahami was born in 1997, lives in the town of Achisamach in central Israel.

-As soon as Assif heard of the events of October 7 he returned home immediately and enlisted together with his soldiers.
+As soon as Asif heard of the events of October 7 he returned home immediately and enlisted together with his soldiers.

 After two months of fighting in Gaza, during fierce combat in El Buriej, a hand grenade went off nearby and his arm was wounded from the shrapnel.